weather-gov/weather.gov/docs/user-types.md

         - Physical
         - Speech
         - Visual
-    - What do they need?
+- What do they need?:
   - Screen reader support and optimization
   - Multi-language support
   - Multiple formats of information such as video and visual option
   - Access to technology / internet during a weather hazard
 - A website is only useful if folks can actually access it.
 Particularly in a hazard, many folks lose access to reliable internet - and many lack access to begin with.
 But internet access isn’t a binary - often folks may have some, limited access, just not enough to load lots of fancy graphics.
-    - What do they need?
-A website should only ever be one way that people can receive critical information about a weather hazard.
+    - What do they need?: A website should only ever be one way that people can receive critical information about a weather hazard.
 Additionally, ensuring that low-bandwidth users are able to access is critical - so that folks with just a tiny bit of service can get what they need, quickly.

 - Physical barriers to responding to weather information
   - There are many reasons folks are unable to respond in a hazard.
 Some include:
     - Ability to independently walk and/or drive during an emergency
     - Lack of funds and/or resources to move or stay sheltered
     - Lack of safe housing
-  - What do they need?
-    - Safety guidance that acknowledges differences in ability.
+  - What do they need?: Safety guidance that acknowledges differences in ability.

 -------------
 ## Partners